omnivore-app/omnivore/README.md

 and many more who contributed in the past.
 If you feel like your name is missing from this list, please contact me [(Podginator)](https://github.com/podginator) via our Discord.

+## How to deploy to your own server

+A guide for running a self hosted server can be found [here](./self-hosting/GUIDE.md)

 ## How to setup local development :computer: